Integrating with Braze is a worth-while process. But you’re smart. you’re here. Clearly you already know that!

 - From there, discuss how that data should be tracked (triggered through the SDK, etc.).

-If you want things like API Triggered launching and Connected Content, discuss that with both your Braze contact and your engineers to ensure that you’ll be able to get data that lives outside of your app and Braze into your messages.
+If you want things like API-triggered launching and Connected Content, discuss that with both your Braze contact and your engineers to ensure that you’ll be able to get data that lives outside of your app and Braze into your messages.

-Step 5: QA Your Implementation
+Step 5: You both QA your implementation

-Keep in mind that the Implementation Finish Line isn’t also the green light to send a million messages at once!
+Keep in mind that the implementation finish line isn’t also the green light to send a million messages at once!
 Sending a million push might break your app if every customer clicks the same link at once - we recommend discussing what your capacity of your internal set up is for handling requests from Braze before clicking that Send button.
 Then, you can set your rate limiting based on that.